nadmax/dock-help/README.md

 By default, mounted volumes are read-write volumes but you can mount a volume as read-only.

 Volumes are managed by Docker and are isolated from the core functionality of the host machine.
 If you need to access files or directories from both containers and the host, use bind mounts.

+Here are some examples of Docker commands related to volumes:
 ```bash
 docker volume create <volume_name> # Create a new volume
 docker volume ls # List volumes